Predator-Prey Dynamics of Neotropical Mammals

 FIELD SEASON ENDED, 10/06/2023….

 Over the summer I sampled 10 sites on Ft Campbell, KY, and ended up with over 250,000 data points.
 After running the raw data through analytic software, over 45,000 data points were identified as bats.
+In May 2024 I defended my thesis and submitted it to the Graduate School of APSU.
+The manuscript is currently being revised for publication.

 Plot at APSU Farm: Several plots were laid out for each site, pictured above is one that had been treated with a predator decoy and a sound box, that would broadcast predator calls at specific times.